 - b.
-Membership and Representation - 1) Voting Members - a) Faculty Moderator or Moderator designee or Faculty Senate representative. - b) One member shall be elected from each Faculty Unit for a three-year term. - c) In order to encourage involvement of a faculty member with a special interest in faculty development activities, the Council has the right to select one memberat-large for a one-year appointment, to be ratified by the Faculty Senate. - 2) Ex-Officio Members - a) Provost or Provost Representative - b) Director of Faculty Development and Support - c) Director of the Center for Academic Service-Learning and Research - 3) Non-Voting Guests - a) As appropriate, the Council shall invite representation from administrative and/or support areas to attend Council meetings. - c.
-Duties - 1) Prioritize activities for ongoing faculty development with the University. - 2) Collaborate with CTLA to provide oversight and develop proposals and programs that effectively enhance faculty's practice and scholarship of teaching. - Assist in allocation of intramural financial resources for creative teaching projects by the faculty that would improve teaching skills, enhance the instructional program, or positively impact student learning. - 4) Provide community building among faculty.
+Membership and Representation - 1) Voting Members - a) Faculty Moderator or Moderator designee or Faculty Senate representative. - b) One member shall be elected from each Faculty Unit for a three-year term. - c) In order to encourage involvement of a faculty member with a special interest in faculty development activities, the Council has the right to select one memberat-large for a one-year appointment, to be ratified by the Faculty Senate.

+2) Ex-Officio Members

+- a) Provost or Provost Representative - b) Executive Director, Office of Innovative Teaching and Technology - c) Director of Faculty Support, Center for Teaching, Learning, and Assessment - 3) Non-Voting Guests - a) As appropriate, the Council shall invite representation from administrative and/or support areas to attend Council meetings.

+- 1) Identify potential activities for ongoing faculty development within the University. - 2) Collaborate with CTLA to develop proposals and programs that effectively enhance faculty's practice and scholarship of teaching. - Assist in allocation of intramural financial resources for innovative teaching projects by the faculty that would improve teaching skills, enhance the instructional program, or positively impact student learning. - 4) Facilitate community building, dialogue, and mentorship among faculty.